 A comprehensive survey of information systems commonly used in modern business, emphasizing the role of computer hardware/software.
+Prerequisite: Completion of all sophomore-year business core courses or permission of instructor.

 BUS 320: Quantitative Analysis

 ACC 405: Principles of Auditing